 Note from the scheme operator: The serviced units are not available for new residents.
 It is intended that once serviced units are vacant, the land on which they are located will form part of the progressive development of the village.
 As the serviced units are not available to new residents, the range of the ingoing contribution above has not been provided.

-9.2 Are there different financial options available for paying the ingoing contribution and exit fee or other fees and charges under a residence contract?
+9.2 Are there different

+financial options

+available for paying

+the ingoing

+contribution and exit

 There are 3 contract options available:

 Bond